CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-2-Exploring-Azure-Security-Center.md

    ![Inventory: Assign tags](../Images/M2-EX3-17.png)

 > ⭐ Good to know: <br>
-> The Inventory dashboard is fully built on top of Azure Resource Graph (ARG) which stores all of Microsoft Defender for Cloud security posture data and leveraging its powerful KQL engine.
+> The Inventory dashboard is fully built on top of Azure Resource Graph (ARG) which stores all of Microsoft Defender for Cloud security posture data and leverages its powerful KQL engine.
 > It enables you to reach deep insights quickly and easily on top of Microsoft Defender for Cloud data and cross-reference with any other resource properties.

 ### Summary